seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 It must be by his death: and for my part,
 I know no personal cause to spurn at him,
 But for the general.
-He would be crown’d:
+He would be crown'd:
-How that might change his nature, there’s the question.
+How that might change his nature, there's the question.
 It is the bright day that brings forth the adder;
 And that craves wary walking.
-Crown him?–that;–
+Crown him?--that;--
 And then, I grant, we put a sting in him,
 That at his will he may do danger with.
 The abuse of greatness is, when it disjoins
 Remorse from power: and, to speak truth of Caesar,
-I have not known when his affections sway’d
+I have not known when his affections sway'd
 More than his reason.
-But ’tis a common proof,
+But 'tis a common proof,
-That lowliness is young ambition’s ladder,
+That lowliness is young ambition's ladder,
 Whereto the climber-upward turns his face;
 But when he once attains the upmost round.
 He then unto the ladder turns his back,